 Check out the goods that our winners got!

 Hi there, and welcome to the Writing Program Blog!
 Here, you’ll find updates on Writing Program events, professional development tools, classroom resources, information on how to use technology for teaching, and more.
-In the right sidebar (below recent tweets and posts) you’ll find some blog keywords that may be helpful in navigating the blog.
-And below that you can enter your email address to get a quick update every time we post something new.
+In the right sidebar, you’ll find some blog keywords that may be helpful in navigating the blog.
+You can enter your email address in the subscription box to get a quick update every time we post something new.

 Please let us know if there is anything you would like to see on the blog, and happy reading!